 Please bring a waist-length white coat from home.
-These may also be purchased from the uniform hospital shop in the lobby of the Galter Outpatient Pavilion (675 N. St. Clair Street).
+These may also be purchased from the uniform hospital shop in the lobby of the Galter Outpatient Pavilion (675 N. St. Clair St.).

-The Visiting Student Programs staff does not issue pagers or lockers to visiting students.
-Some departments have extras and some don't.
+We do not issue pagers or lockers to visiting students.
+Some departments have extras, and some don't.
 If any are available, you will be informed by your department.

 Email is our main form of communication.
-You will receive important emails from both the department and the Visiting Student Programs staff.
+You will receive important emails from both your department and our staff.
 Please check your inbox regularly before arriving and during your rotation.

 Electronic Medical Record System

-As a visiting student, you may reference books and/or use the computer stations and study tables.
+As a visiting student, you may reference books and use the computer stations and study tables.
 You may not check books out of the library.
-The library is located in the Ward Building, 1st floor (303 E. Chicago Avenue).
+The library is located in the Ward Building on the first floor of 303 E. Chicago Ave.

 If you must miss a day, you must always inform your supervisor (resident/attending) and your department.
 Time off is always requested in advance and approval is obtained by your supervisor or department.
-Be sure to obtain important phone numbers/pager numbers of your supervisors.
-Please also inform the Visitng Student Coordinator of any time off request.
+Be sure to obtain the phone and pager numbers of your supervisors.
+Please also inform the visiting student coordinator of any time-off request.

 As some rotations finish late at night, please be aware of your surroundings when leaving the hospital.
-Please refer to the Ward Survival Guide (see above).
-Campus safety information, safety escorts and contact information for the University police department can be found here: http://www.northwestern.edu/up/index.html
+Review the University Police Department site for campus safety information, safety escorts and contact information.

 Letters of Recommendation

 The Augusta Webster, MD, Office of Medical Education does not handle letters of recommendation for visiting students.
-If you request one from a Faculty member, it is your responsibility to have this taken care of.
-As a professional courtesy, we strongly recommend that you provide a pre-addressed stamped envelope for the faculty member to mail your letter of recommendation to the appropriate person at your home institution.
+If you request one from a faculty member, we strongly recommend that you provide a pre-addressed, stamped envelope for the faculty member to mail your letter of recommendation to the appropriate person at your home institution.
 Do not have the letter sent to our office.